 For patients with severe emphysema, every breath brings equal parts relief and burden.
 Oxygenated air comes in, but not all the air from the last breath is exhaled.
 Rather, it becomes trapped in the lungs, caught in large pocets formed by the rupture of the lung's tiny air sacs, known as alveoli.

 Surgery to remove small portions of damaged lung tissue helps some patients but is invasive and risky.
-Now, an effective, but safer option – the Zephyr® Endobronchial Valve (Zephyr® EBV®), an endoscopic lung volume reduction therapy manufactured by California-based Pulmonx Corporation – may provide an alternative.
+Now, an effective, but safer option – the Zephyr® Endobronchial Valve (Zephyr® EBV®), a device used for bronchoscopic lung volume reduction (BLVR), California-based Pulmonx Corporation – may provide an alternative.
 In a Temple-led clinical trial known as LIBERATE, implantation of Zephyr® EBV® successfully reduced shortness of breath and improved lung function and quality of life, with benefits lasting at least one-year post-intervention.

 “The LIBERATE trial was designed to see whether Zephyr® EBV® was safe and effective over a relatively longer time frame, out to one year,” explained Gerard Criner, MD, FACP, FACCP, Chair and Professor of Thoracic Medicine and Surgery at the Lewis Katz School of Medicine (LKSOM) at Temple University and principal investigator of the study.
 Previous clinical trials were shorter term.
 They also involved small numbers of patients, whereas LIBERATE included more than 190 subjects.
 The results of the LIBERATE study were presented May 22 at the ATS 2018 International Conference and were published simultaneously in the American Journal of Respiratory and Critical Care Medicine, a journal of the American Thoracic Society.